Declarations¶

 System expressions describe one or several systems.
 We first introduce single system expressions:

-is an unlabelled single system
+single_system_expr::=system_id/left | system_id/rightHere, system_id/proj is an unlabelled single system

-representing the left (if proj = left
+representing the left (if proj = left) or right (if proj = right)

-component of the bi-system named system_id
+component of the bi-system named system_id.

-already declared or not) or specify a fixed list of systems, each
+::=system_id | (system_expr)system_expr::=ssytem_expr | single_system_expr*,A system expression specify a fixed list of systems, each

 of them coming with a label identifying it.

-is a multi-system,
+When system_id is a multi-system,

-corresponds to the list of
+the system expression system_id corresponds to the list of

 its single systems, with the labels that they carry in this multi-system.